Bruce lee inviting to a front-kicking exercise

 Well, when you're slump-dunked or fatigued even, your bloodstream and energy levels pare down to thin levels.
 Call it an afternoon swamp even - your vigor levels resemble that of a stale wetland.

-Front kicking can counter this.
+Front kicking and a cardio kickboxing workout can counter this.
 Aside from working your muscles, they get your heart pumping and support brain vascularization.
 This - if you’re still trying to wrap your head around it - is an antidote to your stock-still, swampy, sluggish slump of an afternoon.

 4 front kicking exercises to beat the slump!